How to Save Money on a Wedding Venue

 When you picture your dream wedding, what do you see?
 Are you standing on a white sandy beach with a crystal blue sea view?
 Perhaps you’re surrounded by historical castle ruins?
 Or are you nestled within a quaint garden lit up by thousands of twinkling fairy lights?

-The venue you choose for your wedding sets the tone for so many parts of the day: style, theme, catering, and even your wedding guestlist.
-So not only do you need to pick the perfect venue to reflect your personality and relationship, it needs to be big enough to fit all of your family and friends, as well as align with your budget.
+The venue you choose for your wedding sets the tone for so many parts of the day: style, theme, catering, and even your wedding guest list.
+So not only do you need to pick the perfect venue to reflect your personality and relationship, but it also needs to be big enough to fit all of your family and friends, as well as align with your budget.

-In this post, we’re going to dive into the many ways you can save money on your wedding venue, which could cut how much you spend on your venue by as much as half.
+In this post, we’re going to dive into the many ways you can save money on your wedding venue, which could as much as halve the amount you spend.

 10 ways you can save money on your wedding venue